jacquelynneheiman/Aeries_JacquelynneHeiman/POST_MORTEM.md

 # Jacquelynne Heiman Post Mortem

-## Details
 Date: August 18, 2022
 Owner: Jacquelynne Heiman

 ## Project Overview
 This project was a technical assessment for an interview at Aeries Softwares for the role of Junior Developer.
 I had an interview with Matthew and the lead of the Junior developers at the company.
 As a result of the interview, I was asked to complete the technical assessment.